-Just how much can stress influence your health?
+Just how much can stress affect heart health?

 What stress does to your body